 Expanding Fire Tube Boilers

-When the tube sheet is welded into the shell or, in some designs, when the main fire tube is welded to the sheet, the tube holes have a tendency to become oval-shaped.
+When the tube sheet is welded into the shell or if the main fire tube is welded to the sheet, the tube holes have a tendency to become oval-shaped.
 Since it is practically impossible to prevent this, it is advisable to pre-roll tube holes with a pre-rolling tool.
 This tool must be equipped with four expanding rolls to round out the tube hole and improve the seat.
 This rolling action also has a tendency to strengthen the ligament between the tube holes.
-NOTE: The three Roll Tube Expander design is not recommended for this operation.

-Tubes can be cut to length and inserted into the tube holes in smaller boilers.
-When cutting tubes to length for larger boilers it is usually best to cut all the tubes approximately 3/4” to 1” longer than required to allow for variance in the location of the tube sheet in the shell from one unit to the other, also to allow for slight warpage in the tube sheet.
+Once the tube sheet holes are prepped, tubes can be cut to length and inserted into the tube sheet.
+In smaller boilers, tubes can be cut to length and inserted into the tube holes.
+For larger boilers, it is best to cut all tubes approximately 3/4” to 1” longer than required.
 Insert the tubes in the tube holes and set them uniformly at one end, preferably the back end of the boiler, so that the ends of the tubes project 3/16” to 1/4” beyond the face of the tube sheet for the beading operation.
-Each tube should then be held or pinned at one end while the other end (set to project 3/1 6” to 1/4”) is rolled and flared.
-Excess tube projection can be removed by using an internal cutter or trimming tool.

 Using A Single Roll Beading Expander

-Single roll-beading expanders simultaneously expand and bead the tube end in a single operation.
+All of the challenges experienced with the manual beading operation can be overcome using a single roll beading expander.
+Roll beading expanders simultaneously expand and bead the tube end in a single operation.
 The expander assures the creation of a joint, which is pressure-tight and has a bead in contact with the tube sheet.
-The expander achieves this objective by utilizing the natural feed forces built into the expander.
-When expansion begins it forces the beading roll against the end of the tube forming it into a bead in one continuous operation.
+The expander achieves this objective by utilizing the natural feed forces built into the expander to push the beading roll against the end of the tube while expansion is taking place.

 Select The Right Expander